 Dan Holland is the founder and CEO of the Young Preservationists Association of Pittsburgh (YPA), Dan recruits young people to join a growing effort to explore, appreciate, and preserve the region’s history.
 In 2002, Dan started YPA as the only organization in the United States committed to the participation of young people in historic preservation.
 The organization has grown to more than 350 members in 19 states and has a successful track record of being a catalyst for preservation in southwestern Pennsylvania.
 Dan has more than 20 years of experience in the historic preservation field, including the development of the Youth Main Street Advisors Program for high school students.
 A Pittsburgh native, Dan has a bachelor of arts degree in applied history from Carnegie Mellon University and a master’s of public management from CMU’s H. John Heinz School of Public Policy and Management.

 Mark Johnson owns a Dormont-based graphic design firm and his customers include many of Pittsburgh’s leading companies.
 For thirteen years, between 1993 and 2007, Mark was the president of the Daguerreian Society, an international society he brought to Pittsburgh.
-In 2001 he purchased a building in Dormont and over four years rebuilt it as the Society’s headquarters, hosting the first exhibition in 2005 in their new gallery.
+In 2001, he purchased a building in Dormont and over four years rebuilt it as the Society’s headquarters, hosting the first exhibition in 2005 in their new gallery.
 Unfortunately, a dispute among the Daguerreian Society’s board of directors closed the facility in 2007—and he resigned—but some of the seeds he planted survive and have helped to support other arts organizations around Pittsburgh.
-He also volunteers with the Historical Society of Mount Lebanon, and has helped plan and install five of the society’s exhibits.
+He also volunteers with both the Mt.
+Lebanon and Dormont historical societies, and has helped plan and install six exhibits for Mt.
+Lebanon’s society.

 Dan Kamin performs worldwide—including Cleveland, Atlanta, Malaysia, Singapore, Syracuse, Shanghai, and Dallas—for theatres, colleges, and symphony orchestras.
 On film, he created the physical comedy sequences for Chaplin and Benny and Joon, and trained Robert Downey, Jr. and Johnny Depp for their acclaimed starring performances—Downey was nominated for an Oscar, and Depp for a Golden Globe Award.
 He also created Martian movement for Tim Burton’s Mars Attacks! and played the wooden Indian come to life in the cult classic Creepshow 2.
 Dan is the author of Charlie Chaplin’s One-Man Show, a book that reveals the secrets of Chaplin’s comic art.
 Hailed as a breakthrough work, the book boasts a preface by another Chaplin fan, Marcel Marceau.
 Dan’s new book, The Comedy of Charlie Chaplin: Artistry in Motion, updates his earlier book and features an account of how he trained Downey for his Oscar-nominated performance.
 He lives in Mt.
 Lebanon.

-CEO of Dream Catchers Films, Inc. He has worked in the film and video industry since 1981, including producing, writing, directing, editing, and technical operations on feature films, commercials documentaries, and industrial productions.
+Leonard is the CEO of Dream Catchers Films, Inc. He has worked in the film and video industry since 1981, including producing, writing, directing, editing, and technical operations on feature films, commercials documentaries, and industrial productions.
 Since 1989, Dream Catcher Inc, has emerged as a national industry leader in the development of successful educational, training, and documentary productions featuring mental health issues.
 Several of Leonard’s works have been distributed throughout the U.S., Canada, and Australia.
 In 2007, Leonard relocated Dream Catchers Films, Inc., to Dormont where it expanded its services to include full pre-production, production, and post production services.
 Leonard is producing the documentary, Zombie Culture, about the zombie sub-culture.
-Taping began in October 2010, will wrap in June of 2011, and be released in the fall of 2011.

 Muriel Reynolds Moreland is a lifelong resident of Dormont.
 After graduating from Dormont High School, she earned her bachelor of education at Waynesburg University and a master’s in education at the University of Pittsburgh.
 She taught middle grades in the Dormont/Keystone Oaks School District for 39 years.
 In 1999, Muriel founded the Dormont Historical Society, which is based in the Dormont Municipal Center, and has been its president since.
 She served as the secretary of the Dormont Centennial Committee.
 An active member of the Waynesburg University Alumni Council, she has had the privilege of working with students on various campus activities.
 Her husband, Bill, was on Dormont council for eight years and mayor for 24.

 Tracy Montarti has been a Dormont resident since 1997 when—after serving in the Peace Corps (Poland)—she came to Pittsburgh to pursue graduate studies at Duquesne University and Carnegie Mellon’s Heinz School.
 She has long been involved with community development and nonprofit projects in various capacities, including as a founding board member of the Young Preservationists Association where she is currently a member of the advisory board.
 She succeeded in getting the Hollywood Theater included on the first of YPA’s Top 10 Historic Preservation Opportunities Lists.
-Tracy is married to Eric Montarti, has two children, and runs her own business as a professional custom child photographer.
+Tracy runs her own business as a professional custom child photographer.
 She has ambitious plans for renovating their 103 year-old Dormont home and garden.

 Project Coordinator, Allegheny CleanWays

-Local Businessman Lana Scheimer co-owns Dormont Appliance Center with his brother Craig.
+Alan co-owns Dormont Appliance Center with his brother Craig.
 The store was founded by their father, Buz in 1949.
 When you factor in grandfather Max Scheimer’s Meat Market on Potomac Avenue that opened in 1919, then the Scheimer family has been in business in Dormont continuously for almost 100 years.
 Alan received his bachelors from the University of Pittsburgh and is a member of the Dormont Main Street Committee.
 His previous memberships include: Dormont Business & Professional Association, Dormont Chamber of Commerce, Mt.
-Lebanon-Dormont Chamber of Commerce, Beth El Congregation.
-He and his wife, Deb, have three children: Michael, Dave, and Robin
+Lebanon-Dormont Chamber of Commerce, and Beth El Congregation.

 A graduate of Mt.
-Lebanon High School, Craig attended Point Park University before joining his father’s business, Dormont Appliance Centers where he has been employed for 39 years.
+Lebanon High School, Craig attended Point Park University before joining his father’s business, Dormont Appliance Centers, where he has been employed for four decades.
 Craig helps oversee 25 employees at two locations.
 He lives in Mt.
-Lebanon with my wife, Penne, who is in the staffing business.
-Their daughter, Dorey, is junior at Penn State University’s main campus, majoring in broadcast communications and son, Zach, is a sophomore at Ohio University majoring in business.
+Lebanon.

 KATHRYN SPITZ COHAN

-A Pittsburgh native, has been actively involved in the Pittsburgh arts community since 1994.
-She currently serves as Executive Director of JFilm: The Pittsburgh Jewish Film Forum, a position she has held since 2001.
-From 2003 to 2007, Ms. Spitz Cohan also was the Artistic and Education Director of Shakespeare-in-the-Schools, the outreach program of the University of Pittsburgh’s Department of Theatre Arts.
-Previously, she served as the Assistant Director of Administration for the Three Rivers Arts Festival and was the Artistic Director of the Theater Department at the Jewish Community Center of Greater Pittsburgh.
+A Pittsburgh native, Kathryn has been actively involved in the Pittsburgh arts community since 1994.
+She currently serves as executive director of JFilm: The Pittsburgh Jewish Film Forum, a position she has held since 2001.
+From 2003 to 2007, Kathryn was the artistic and education director of Shakespeare-in-the-Schools, the outreach program of the University of Pittsburgh’s Department of Theatre Arts.
+Previously, she served as the assistant director of administration for the Three Rivers Arts Festival and was the artistic director of the Theater Department at the Jewish Community Center of Greater Pittsburgh.
 Kathryn is an adjunct professor in film studies at the University of Pittsburgh and freelances as an actor in television and radio commercials.
-She is a graduate of Northwestern University’s Theater Department and is a board member of the International Jewish Presenting Association.
-In 2004, Ms. Spitz Cohan was named as one of the top 50 cultural forces in Pittsburgh in the Pittsburgh Post-Gazette.
+In 2004, Kathyrn was named as one of the top 50 cultural forces in Pittsburgh by the Pittsburgh Post-Gazette.
 In 2012, she won an Opal Award from Women in Film and Media – Pittsburgh for exemplary professional achievement and contributing to the economic and cultural development of the region.
 Kathryn recently started the Pittsburgh Film Presenters Network to encourage dialogue, collaboration and sharing resources amongst all Pittsburgh film presenters.

-On January 20, 2009, Jack Wagner was sworn into office for his second term as Pennsylvania’s 50th elected Auditor General.
-Before he was elected auditor general, Jack Wagner had represented Allegheny County as a state senator since May 1994.
+In January 2009, Jack was sworn into office for his second term as Pennsylvania’s 50th elected auditor general.
+Before he was elected auditor general, Jack represented Allegheny County as a state senator since May 1994.
 Jack has been a member of the Pittsburgh City Council for 10 years—and its president from 1990-93—representing all city neighborhoods.
 Born and reared in the Beechview, Jack graduated from South Hills High School and served in the U.S. Marine Corps during the Vietnam War from 1966 to 1968.
 He has received a Purple Heart and other military commendations.
-Following his military service, Wagner graduated from the Indiana University of Pennsylvania with a degree in safety management in 1974.
-Among other boards, Wagner has served on the Senator John Heinz History Center board, the University of Pittsburgh Cancer Institute board, and World War II Veterans of Allegheny County Memorial Fund, Inc. Wagner lives in Beechview, with his wife, Nancy, and children, Luke and Sara.
+Among other boards, Jack has served on the Senator John Heinz History Center board, the University of Pittsburgh Cancer Institute board, and World War II Veterans of Allegheny County Memorial Fund, Inc.